mmuller88/mmblog/content/newsletter-19/index.md

 <https://dev.to/devstream/on-devops-1-what-it-is-3lmd>

 Interesting discussion about DevOps and DevOps Culture.
 Like what it is and more.
-As well in this context what leadership means.
+As well as in this context what does leadership mean.

 Thanks a lot to the author [Tiexin Guo](https://dev.to/ironcore864)